Key Takeaway

 Zepbound injection guide with step-by-step instructions for using the autoinjector pen, choosing injection sites, managing needle anxiety, and proper storage and disposal.

 Giving yourself a Zepbound injection is simpler than most patients expect.
 The prefilled autoinjector pen does most of the work: you position it against your skin, press a button, and hold for 10 seconds.
-There is no measuring, no drawing up medication, and no visible needle.
+There's no measuring, no drawing up medication, and no visible needle.
 This guide walks you through every step in detail, from unboxing your first pen to proper disposal after injection, so you feel confident from your very first dose.

-Understanding the Zepbound Pen
+How the Zepbound Pen

 Each Zepbound pen is a single-use, disposable autoinjector.
 It contains one pre-measured dose and is discarded after use.
 The pens are color-coded by dose strength so you can easily identify the correct one.
+Check out our Zepbound weight loss timeline for detailed data.

 Pen Components

-• Base cap (gray): Covers the needle end.
+- Base cap (gray): Covers the needle end.
 Removed before injection.

-• Clear base: The flat end you press against your skin.
+- Clear base: The flat end you press against your skin.
 Contains the hidden needle.

-• Injection button (purple): Press and hold to deliver the dose.
+- Injection button (purple): Press and hold to deliver the dose.

-• Viewing window: Shows the gray plunger.
+- Viewing window: Shows the gray plunger.
 When the plunger fills the window after injection, the dose is complete.

 Needle Specifications